roar-net/problem-statements/problems/salt-spreading/README.md

 In the following we specify the problem more formally.

 We represent the road network by a _mixed graph_ ${G}=(V, E \cup {A})$.
 The set of nodes $V$ includes the set of road intersections, the set of refilling depots, $D$, and the set of dwelling places to the vehicles, $H$.
-The set $E$ is the set of edges that can be traversed in both directions and it includes the set $E_R$ of edges that must be salted.
+The set $E$ is the set of edges that can be traversed in both directions and it includes the set $E_R$ of edges that must be salted (it is sufficient to salt them in only one direction).
 The set of arcs $A$ represents links that can be traversed only in one direction and it includes the set $A_R$ of arcs required to be salted.

 We call _trip_ the sequence of edges and arcs visited by a vehicle that departs from a dwelling place or from a depot and arrives at a dwelling place or at a